bluscreenofjeff/Malleable-C2-Randomizer/README.md

 | -notest, -n | Skip testing with c2lint (Flag) |

 ## Custom Wordlists
 If no wordlist is provided, a built-in list will be used by default.
-For more information about creating these lists, see [below](#building-wordlists) or the [sample wordlists](LINK-HERE) folder in this repo.
+For more information about creating these lists, see [below](#building-wordlists) or the [Sample Wordlists](https://github.com/bluscreenofjeff/Malleable-C2-Randomizer/tree/master/Sample%20Lists) folder in this repo.

 | Parameter | Description |
 | ----- | ----- |